-The brain haemorrhage I suffered in 2014 gave me the ultimate insight into the true nature of working memory problems.
+The brain haemorrhage I suffered in 2014 gave me the ultimate insight into the true nature of how learning happens.
+I quickly came to realise some truths:

 "We used the bricks for planning a recount of the children's weekend.
 The pupils independently talked through their news which they usually find very difficult, even the lower level pupils were able to sequence their ideas on their own which was fantastic!
 I’m looking forward to continue working with the bricks next year, I am sure my new class will respond well to using them."